sbrink00/graphicsFinal/README.md

 Sam Brink

 ## Features to Add

--A way to add text to images\n
+-A way to add text to images
 -set
 -save coordinate system
 -commands to add more features to the mdl files so you don't have to go into python files to change things: